What Does MBA Stand For?

 The MBA curriculum varies by institution, but some colleges and universities ensure their students have a chance to apply what they're learning to situations they might encounter in the real world.
-Scenario-based learning – the approach SNHU's MBA uses – and other methods like it can help you grow the skills you need as you increase your business knowledge.
+Scenario-based learning — the approach SNHU's MBA uses — and other methods like it can help grow the skills needed to increase your business knowledge.

 "Using real-life scenarios, students can apply what they are learning immediately and then adapt the scenario to their current work function," Spann said.
 "I have had several students say that they immediately applied what they learned in class to their job."

 Through scenario-based learning, Spann said students are also strengthening their technical skills.
 For example, in one of her classes, students are assigned middle management roles at an auto company and must create an innovation strategy to present to the Chief Technology Officer.

 High-demand workers not only need a strong understanding of their chosen field but also a strong foundation of basic business principles.
 With courses ranging from leading people, organizations and change to organizational strategy and success measurement, what you learn in an MBA program can give you the universal skills you need to succeed across various industries.

 Some schools, such as SNHU, offer courses that weave various aspects of the business together.
 "The 2021 MBA learning design uses 'interleaving,' where students mix ... two or three topics to improve learning and help make (information) stick," said Dr. Mark Hobson, a senior associate dean of business at SNHU.
 "Students revisit information ... throughout the program, yet in different contexts or scenarios."

 Instead of learning about different areas individually, he said this learning method improves long-term retention.

 The value of an MBA can be far-reaching: from potential career and salary growth to personal and professional development.
 It can also prepare you for the future, equipping you with industry-relevant credentials and important hard and soft skills.
 In today’s fast-paced, technology-driven economy, employers are seeking workers who can be flexible and learn and adapt on the fly.